sweetmentor/JCI-Event-Planning-Project/README.md

 ### Codes

-* Some of the codes used for this project are results of google search and classroom based work adapted to meet the project need.
+* Carousel codes used for this project is from bootstrap adapted to meet the project need.